aalteirac/streamlit_highcharts/README.md

 pip install streamlit-highcharts
 ```

-## Usage instructions
+## Tips

 For chart definition, please refer to https://www.highcharts.com/demo
-You'll find a lot of samples, just coipy the JS definition as JSON and think about the following:
+You'll find a lot of samples, just copy the JS definition as JSON and think about the following:
 - Convert in pure JSON, all keys must be in double quote, you can use https://jsonformatter.curiousconcept.com/#
 - Replace boolean values true or false by Python correct values True or False
 - Double quote "null" values